 In an October 2001 memo, President Mary Sue Coleman requested the development of "a model to use the UI educational testing expertise to advance the effective use of testing nationally, and a model to grow the educational testing activities of the UI."
 In response to President Coleman's request, a small group of College of Education faculty suggested the creation of a Center for Advanced Studies in Measurement and Assessment (CASMA).
 CASMA was formally created in September 2002 and Dr. Robert L. Brennan, the Lindquist Chair in Measurement and Testing, was appointed its first Director.

-Current staff include Professor Brennan (Founding Director), Dr. Won-Chan Lee (Director), Dr. Ariel Aloe (Assistant Director), Dr. Hyung Jin Kim (Associate Research Scientist), Dr. Jaime Malatesta (Associate Research Scientist), Anne Wilson (Finance & Research Administrator), and graduate assistants.
-CASMA-affiliated faculty include Dr. Jonathan Templin, Dr. Lesa Hoffman and Dr. Brandon LeBeau.
+Current staff include Professor Brennan (Founding Director), Dr. Won-Chan Lee (Director), Dr. Jonathan Templin (Co-Director) Dr. Ariel Aloe (Assistant Director), Dr. Hyung Jin Kim (Associate Research Scientist), Deb Baker (Finance & Research Administrator), and graduate assistants.
+CASMA-affiliated faculty include Dr. Lesa Hoffman and Dr. Brandon LeBeau.

 Among the most visible activities that CASMA undertakes are the following: